-A wide range of diseases can be passed from monkeys and other primates to humans and vice versa (these are called zoonotic diseases and are nothing to laugh about).
-Finding a vet near you who is able and willing to treat a primate may also be challenging but considering how long monkeys live it is inevitable that you will need one at some time during their lives even if you don't feel routine check-ups are necessary.
+A wide range of diseases can be passed from monkeys and other primates to humans and vice versa (these are called zoonotic diseases and can be quite serious).
+Finding a vet near you who is able and willing to treat a primate may also be challenging.
+Diabetes is common in pet monkeys due to the poor diets many owners feed them and this is just one disease that requires constant monitoring by you and your vet.

 Monkeys Can Be Aggressive

-Nevertheless, monkeys are unpredictable and may turn aggressively on anyone including the person to whom they are the closest, especially during and after puberty.
+Pet monkeys also have a tendency to bite (and they have 32 teeth that deliver these nasty bites).
+While some monkeys are gentle, some are very aggressive.
+Even the gentlest money, however, is unpredictable and may turn aggressively on anyone including the person to whom they are the closest, especially during and after puberty.

-They can't really be effectively toilet trained (many younger monkeys can be diapered or at least partly toilet trained but that is often lost at maturity) and sometimes engage in distasteful activities involving their feces and urine (such as throwing it and painting with it).
+They can't really be effectively toilet trained (many younger monkeys can be diapered or at least partly toilet trained but that ability is often lost at maturity).
+They may engage in distasteful activities involving their feces and urine (such as throwing it and painting with it).
 Aside from the toileting messes, pet monkeys can be extremely mischievous and destructive, especially if bored.

 Housing Pet Monkeys

 Monkeys need a large, secure enclosure and should spend time outdoors too if possible.
-They must be provided with a wide variety of ever changing toys and exercise equipment to keep them challenged and stimulated or they will suffer from boredom.
+They must be provided with a wide variety of ever-changing toys and exercise equipment to keep them challenged and stimulated or they will suffer from boredom.
 Some states require certain types of enclosures to fulfill permit regulations but you should always have a place to secure your monkey to keep them and the public safe when you aren't with them.